-The Hall County School System AHERA Management Plan is available for public inspection upon request at the School System's Department of Facilities.
-This notification is provided to fulfill the requirement of section 763.93(4) of the Asbestos Hazard Emergency Response Act, 40 CFR part 763, October 30, 1987.
-All interested parents, teachers, employees or other persons are invited to review the plan which includes the following items:
+The Hall County School System AHERA Management Plan is available for public inspection upon request at the School System's Department of Facilities This notification is provided to fulfill the requirement of section 763.93(4) of the Asbestos Hazard Emergency Response Act, 40 CFR Part 763, October 30, 1987.
+All interested parents, teachers, employees or other persons are invited to review the plan, which includes the following items:

-- 1. Location, amounts and types of asbestos containing materials. - 2.
-Response actions to the asbestos containing materials. - 3.
-Plans for re-inspection, and periodic surveillance. - 4.
-Public notification procedures.
+- Location, amounts and types of asbestos-containing materials. - Response actions to the asbestos-containing materials. - Plans for re-inspection and periodic surveillance. - Public notification procedures.

-Anyone interested in reviewing the plan please call the Department of Facilities at (770) 534-1291.
+Anyone interested in reviewing this plan should contact Pam Cravero in the Department of Facilities at 770-534-1291.